Bluefury6/VideoToDesmos/README.md

 Currently very hands-on usability.

-There are several example videos up on my YouTube channel here: [https://www.youtube.com/channel/UCdeWXcvguA3tBtnXbDQsoRw]
+There are several example videos up on my YouTube channel here: [https://www.youtube.com/channel/UCdeWXcvguA3tBtnXbDQsoRw] This version should be considered the lower quality but faster version of my more recent rewrite, with full color rendering: [https://github.com/Bluefury6/DesmosPolygonalImages]

 This program can be used by performing the following steps: